-The Bed and Headboard
+The Perfect Headboard

 This week I am focusing on the bed.
 The art studio and workspace is the new function that I want to add to the room.
 However, it still needs to function as a guest bedroom from time to time.
 Therefore, the goal is to have a bed that takes up minimal space, yet can accommodate 2 guests if needed.
 A convertible bed of some kind.